VittorioAltagracia/VittorioAltagracia/README.md

 - 👋 Hi, I’m @VittorioAltagracia aka Viktor Palatnyk on LinkedIn.
-Aspiring developer & experienced QA Engineer who is passionate about coding.
+Developer & experienced QA Engineer who is passionate about coding.

 - Targeting: Web Developer, Front End Engineer roles with an emphasis on React.
 Eager to learn other technologies and grow together with others.